 - 13.7 Any modification to the habitat for enhancing the stock under consideration is reversible and does not cause serious or irreversible harm to the natural ecosystem's structure and function.
 FAO Eco (2011) 41 - 13.7.1 Efforts shall be undertaken to minimize the adverse impacts of introducing non-native species or genetically altered stocks used for aquaculture into waters. - 13.7.2 Steps shall be taken to minimize adverse genetic, disease, and other effects of escaped farmed fish (aquaculture) on wild stocks.

-13.7.3 Research shall be promoted to develop enhancement techniques for endangered species to protect, rehabilitate, and increase their stocks, taking into account the critical need to conserve their genetic diversity.

-13.8 The fishery management organization shall protect transboundary aquatic ecosystems by supporting responsible enhanced fishery practices within the States jurisdiction and cooperating to promote sustainable enhanced fishery practices.

-13.9 The fishery management organization shall, with due respect to their neighboring States and in accordance with international law, ensure responsible choice of species, siting, and management of enhanced fisheries activities that could affect transboundary aquatic ecosystems.
+FAO CCRF (1995) 9.3.1 - 13.7.3 Research shall be promoted to develop enhancement techniques for endangered species to protect, rehabilitate, and increase their stocks, taking into account the critical need to conserve their geneticdiversity.
+FAO CCRF (1995) 9.3.5 - 13.8 The fishery management organization shall protect transboundary aquatic ecosystems by supporting responsible enhanced fishery practices within the States jurisdiction and cooperating to promote sustainable enhanced fishery practices.
+FAO CCRF (1995) 9.2.1 - 13.9 The fishery management organization shall, with due respect to their neighboring States and in accordance with international law, ensure responsible choice of species, siting, and management of enhanced fisheries activities that could affect transboundary aquatic ecosystems.